- What you need to know first about dietary supplements

 What kinds of problems have there been with supplements and herbs?

 Many dietary supplements have clean safety histories.
 For instance, millions of people take multi-vitamins safely and have no ill effects.
 Many manufacturers are very careful with their claims, labeling, and the ingredients they use in their products.

 But since they became widely available in 1994, the FDA and some independent researchers have found problems with some dietary supplements.
-Products like herbs were sometimes tainted with germs, pesticides, or toxic heavy metals.
-Other supplements did not contain what was listed on the label.
-Still others contained more or less than the amount listed on the label.
+Products like herbs are sometimes tainted with germs, pesticides, or toxic heavy metals.
+Other supplements do not contain what’s listed on the label.
+Still others contain more or less than the amount of the herb listed on the label.
 And many have ingredients that aren’t listed on the label at all.

 This problem extends beyond the supplement makers and sellers.
 Some herbal suppliers (those who grow, harvest, or sell the crops) may mix or even substitute their crops with less expensive or more readily available plants.
 There’s also the problem of accidental contamination, when one plant grows in with others, as well as cases of mistaken identity (when one plant looks like another).
 Given the global market, all of these problems can make it harder for a company to be sure that what they thought they were buying to make supplements is actually the herb they wanted.